 I am very excited to share you this post called Cooking Italy.
-This was submitted by one of the blogger I have meet on Facebook.
-So let’s get started shall we.
+This was submitted by one of the bloggers I have met on Facebook.
+So let’s get started, shall we?

 When I travel, I like to “live like a local” and immerse myself in whatever culture I am visiting.
 One of the best ways to do this is through food and sampling a locations’ customary cuisine.
 On a recent trip to Northern Italy, I was offered the chance to take a private cooking class.
 Honestly, I can’t think of a better way to be immersed in Italian culture than by making your own gnocchi and pasta?